New York Psychology Licensure Requirements

 New York Licensure by Reciprocity

 Psychologists who are already licensed in another state can apply for a New York license by reciprocity.
-If you took the EPPP and you passed, you should include your score with your application.
-For anyone who did not take the EPPP, you can ask your jurisdiction to submit a copy of the exam you took so that the Office of Professions can determine if it is comparable to the EPPP.
+If you have already passed the EPPP, you should include your score with your application.
+If you have not taken the EPPP, you can ask your jurisdiction to submit a copy of the exam you took so that the Office of Professions can determine if it is comparable to the EPPP.
 The Certificate for Professional Qualifications is not accepted by New York.
-The licensing fees are the same as in-state applicants.
+The licensing fees are the same as for in-state applicants.

 Out-of-state psychologists who wish to be licensed in New York can also apply for a limited permit so that they can practice in New York while they await their full license.
 The applicant must have resided in the state for a time of not more than six months before the application is filed, have qualifications approved for the examination for licensure, and have those qualifications approved by the Office of Professions.
 These permits are only valid for 12 months, 10 days after an applicant is notified that he or she failed the professional licensing exam, or until the exam results are released.

-New York requires anyone mental health counselors, including psychologists, to complete 36 hours of continuing education credits during a three-year period.
-This requirement is being phased in from January 1, 2017.
-You can view the chart on this page to see how many credits you need to have for each registration period through January 2024.
+New York requires all mental health counselors, including psychologists, to complete 36 hours of continuing education credits from a Department-approved provider during each three-year registration period.
+Since this requirement recently changed, you can view the chart on the Board website to see how many credits you will need to have for each registration period through January 2024.
 If you change your name or address between the registration periods, you must notify the state.
 A license is good for life but psychologists are required to register every three years.
 The first registration renewal after initial licensure is prorated to move licensees to the month of birth renewal.
 You should receive a renewal notice about four months before each registration period ends.

 Frequently Asked Questions

 How long does it take to become a psychologist in New York?